RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ## Project History

-See the [Projec<t History in Wiki](https://github.com/RTFRekola/modelling-airbnbs-property-listing-dataset-/wiki).
+See the [Project History in Wiki](https://github.com/RTFRekola/modelling-airbnbs-property-listing-dataset-/wiki).
 This includes outcomes of the models and their metrics, with some awesome graphics, too.